KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ### Notes on How ac_staked Functions

-Once staking is active, utxos available in the `wallet.dat` file will begin staking automatically.
+Once staking is active, utxos available in the `wallet.dat` file will stake automatically.

 On an `ac_staked` Smart Chain there are 64 global segments (`segid`'s) to which all addresses and the corresponding utxos belong.
 These 64 `segid`'s become eligible to stake blocks in turns.
 The segment a utxo belongs to is determined automatically, according to the address in which the utxo resides.

-You can see which segment an address belongs to by using the [validateaddress](../komodo-api/util.html#validateaddress) rpc call.
-You can use the [getbalance64](../komodo-api/wallet.html#getbalance64) rpc call to observe how your staked coins are distributed across the separate segids.
+You can see which segment an address belongs to by using the [validateaddress](../komodo-api/util.html#validateaddress) API command.
+You can use the [getbalance64](../komodo-api/wallet.html#getbalance64) API command to observe how your staked coins are distributed across the separate segids.

 Each staked block will have an additional transaction added to the end of the block in which the coins that staked the block are sent back to the same address.
 This is used to verify which coins staked the block, and this allows for compatibility with existing Komodo infrastructure.